ganeti/ganeti/doc/admin.rst

 Watcher control
 +++++++++++++++

-The :manpage:`ganeti-watcher` is a program, usually scheduled via ``cron``, that takes care of cluster maintenance operations (restarting downed instances, activating down DRBD disks, etc.).
+The :manpage:`ganeti-watcher(8)` is a program, usually scheduled via ``cron``, that takes care of cluster maintenance operations (restarting downed instances, activating down DRBD disks, etc.).
 However, during maintenance and troubleshooting, this can get in your way; disabling it